 Each child deserves the best-possible care to address their unique healthcare needs.
 Phoenix Children’s is working to discover new technologies and techniques that can fulfill that mission.
 Our researchers are working on more effective methods to diagnose and treat the conditions that are of greatest concern for children today.

-Obesity is one of the most significant healthcare challenges in America.
-It’s particularly concerning for children and teenagers, who may see long-term health decisions and lower quality of life.
-Phoenix Children’s is collaborating with Arizona State University to evaluate the effects and benefits of early health and lifestyle interventions for adolescents who are obese.
+Obesity is one of the most significant health challenges in America.
+It’s particularly concerning for children and teenagers, who may have long-term health consequences and lower quality of life.
+Phoenix Children’s collaborated with Arizona State University to evaluate the effects and benefits of early health and lifestyle interventions for adolescents who are obese.
 Magnetic resonance imaging (MRI) and ultrasound allow specialists to see the benefits of these interventions on liver and heart health.

-This work is currently supported by a National Institutes of Health grant awarded to Dr. Gabe Shaibi at Arizona State University and an Arizona Biomedical Research Consortium grant awarded to Dr. Smita Bailey at Phoenix Children’s Hospital.
+This work was supported by a National Institutes of Health grant awarded to Dr. Gabe Shaibi at Arizona State University and an Arizona Biomedical Research Consortium grant awarded to Dr. Smita Bailey at Phoenix Children’s.

 Think Ultrasound First

 Ultrasound is often used in the care of expectant mothers and developing babies.
 It’s also used in diagnostic imaging, particularly for children.
 Ultrasound is radiation free, noninvasive and can be portable.
 This makes it an ideal method of diagnosing, monitoring and treating a number of conditions.